Apply For a Grant

 How to Apply for a Grant:

 - Optional: Read the SJF Granting Criteria (used by our volunteer grantmakers to help guide their screening process).
-Read through those materials carefully and then if you have any questions about these grant cycles, please do not hesitate to contact us.
+Read through those materials carefully and then if you have any questions about these grant criteria, please do not hesitate to contact us.

 - Select the appropriate grant cycle and begin your application.
 You can apply for multiple grants per year, as long as you meet the eligibility criteria for each grant.